Bloomin' Brands (BLMN)

 5. Revenue Growth

-With $3.95 billion in revenue over the past 12 months, Bloomin' Brands is one of the larger restaurant chains in the industry and benefits from a well-known brand that influences consumer purchasing decisions.
-However, its scale is a double-edged sword because there is only so much real estate to build restaurants, placing a ceiling on its growth.
-To accelerate system-wide sales, Bloomin' Brands likely needs to optimize its pricing or lean into new chains and international expansion.
+With $3.96 billion in revenue over the past 12 months, Bloomin' Brands is one of the larger restaurant chains in the industry and benefits from a well-known brand that influences consumer purchasing decisions.
+However, its scale is a double-edged sword because it’s harder to find incremental growth when your existing restaurant banners have penetrated most of the market.
+To expand meaningfully, Bloomin' Brands likely needs to tweak its prices, start new chains, or enter new markets.

-As you can see below, Bloomin' Brands struggled to increase demand as its $3.95 billion of sales for the trailing 12 months was close to its revenue six years ago (we compare to 2019 to normalize for COVID-19 impacts).
+As you can see below, Bloomin' Brands struggled to increase demand as its $3.96 billion of sales for the trailing 12 months was close to its revenue six years ago.
 This was mainly because it didn’t open many new restaurants.

 Bloomin' Brands Quarterly Revenue

 Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
-While this projection suggests its newer menu offerings will fuel better top-line performance, it is still below the sector average.
+Although this projection implies its newer menu offerings will catalyze better top-line performance, it is still below average for the sector.

 6. Restaurant Performance